Guide to Pacific Tree Frog Enclosures, BioActive Substrates, Backgrounds, and Drainage Layers

 Part 1:

 In the reptile and amphibian-keeping niche, few endeavors are as rewarding as constructing a bioactive terrarium for a Pacific Tree Frog.
 These remarkable enclosures mimic the natural habitats of these creatures and provide a self-sustaining ecosystem that significantly reduces the need for frequent maintenance.
 In this two-part comprehensive guide, we'll walk you through the step-by-step process of creating a bioactive terrarium for a Pacific Tree Frog.
-From selecting the right enclosure and choosing suitable plant species, to establishing the vital decomposer community, we'll cover every aspect to ensure your frog's optimal health and well-being.
+From selecting the right enclosure and choosing suitable plant species, to establishing the vital clean up crew, we'll cover every aspect to ensure your frog's optimal health and well-being.

 Selecting the Ideal Enclosure Size for Pacific Tree Frogs